mikecicutto/pokemon/README.md

-Pokemon API to fetch all the pokemon.
+Pokemon API to fetch all the pokemon using React.
 Feel free to use!